 - 5 insulated wires, 15-20 cm (6-8 inches) long, with alligator clips at the ends

-- 1 low-current, light emitting diode (LED) clock (or LCD clock) requiring approximately 1.5 volts (or a small LED) (available at Radio Shack or other electronics shops or websites)
+- 1 low-current, light emitting diode (LED) clock (or LCD clock) requiring ~1.5 volts (or a small LED); available at Radio Shack or other electronics shops or websites

 - Make a Battery Worksheet, one per student

-- (optional) multimeter(s) or voltmeter(s); share with the entire class or one per team; a multimeter is an instrument that measures current, voltage and resistance of a circuit; available at Radio Shack or other electronics stores or websites
+- (optional) multimeter(s) or voltmeter(s); a multimeter measures current, voltage and resistance of a circuit; available at Radio Shack or other electronics stores or websites

 What is electrical energy?
 From where does it come?
 Can you think of anything that needs electrical energy to work?
 How about lamps, music players, TVs and ovens?
 How do we get the power to run these devices?
 What role do electrical engineers play in improving our lives?